 Relevance of climate change strategy

-The scientific basis for climate change is widely accepted1.
+The scientific basis for climate change is widely accepted.
 Climate change has the potential to affect the global economy.
 The economic impacts of climate change on specific markets and regions are complex, varied, and uncertain, rendering the timing and extent of impacts hard to predict at a company level.

 Climate outcomes may affect company and portfolio return over time.
 To reduce future risk and increase opportunities, Norges Bank Investment Management has an interest in well-functioning carbon markets and other measures that may contribute to an efficient transition to a low-emissions economy.